alcir/bkzones/README.md

 # bkzones

-Script to backup SmartOS VMs (KVM and OS zones).
+This is a script to backup SmartOS VMs (KVM and OS zones).

 It uses zfs snapshot, zfs send, zfs receive.
 And it uses SSH to transfer the stuff.